The Trapped Librarian

 September Library Lessons

-September Library Lessons ideas for Elementary Librarians
+September Library Lessons for Elementary Librarians

 The beginning of a new school year is always full of excitement!
 It’s important to start with engaging activities and lessons that will set the stage for a year full of active learning for all students.
 I choose September library lessons that are fun, foundational, and differentiated/scaffolded.
 I teach all 4 of these topics with all of my grade levels K-5, so that the concepts build upon prior learning each year.

-Book Tasting Event
+Book Tasting Activities

 Book Tasting Event September Library Lessons

 I absolutely love to start the year off with a Book Tasting Event!
 It builds excitement around our new books and the students love it!
 It’s easy to transform your library into an Italian bistro with a few props from home.
-Then, set the tables with books (you can use colorful construction paper for placemats), play some dinner music, and give students “menu” bookmarks to note books they’d like to read.
+Then, set the tables with books (you can use colorful construction paper for placemats), play some dinner music, and give students book tasting menus to note books they’d like to read.
 Now your library will be buzzing with excitement – what a great way to build a culture of reading!
 To get more ideas, check out this blog post: 5 Tips for a Fun Book Tasting.

 Library Expectations